ThomasReisser90/OCToolbox.jl/README.md

  - Switch algorithms mid optimisation?
 Start many algorithms at once?
  - Closed and open system simulators
  - DOCUMENTATION!
 Easier if we write something as we go instead of half ass it at the end!
- - SOMEONE NEEDS TO CLARIFY WITH ME WHEN WE USE RELATIVE IMPORT PATHS and when we use the whole module, then we can tidy stuff up!
- - Export in each module or not?